Skip to main content

 Frequently Asked Questions

-Does my Carrollton plumber need to pull a permit for a water heater replacement?+
+Does Carrollton require a permit to replace a water heater?+

 How do I know if I have a slab leak in my Carrollton home?+

-The most common signs are: a water bill that's suddenly higher with no obvious explanation, warm or hot spots on your floor (indicating a hot water line leak), the sound of running water when all fixtures are off, or visible cracks appearing in your foundation or interior walls.
-Carrollton's expansive clay soil makes slab leaks more common here than in many other parts of the country.
-If you suspect one, call a plumber for a pressure test — don't wait, because water migrating under a slab accelerates foundation movement.
+The most common signs are: a water bill that spikes without explanation, warm or hot spots on your floor (for hot-water-line leaks), the sound of running water when all fixtures are off, or visible cracks appearing in your foundation or flooring.
+Carrollton's expansive clay soil makes slab movement — and the pipe stress that comes with it — more common than in many other parts of the country.
+If you suspect a slab leak, call a plumber who offers electronic leak detection; the detection service typically runs $300–$600 and can pinpoint the leak before any concrete is touched.

-What's the going rate for hydro-jetting a sewer line in Carrollton?+
+What's a fair price for hydro-jetting a sewer line in Carrollton?+

 Is Carrollton's water hard?
 Should I get a water softener?+

-What should I do if a plumber quotes me a price over the phone without seeing the job?+
+What should I do if a plumber suggests skipping the permit to save money?+

 About this directory